rootsdev/roots-search/readme.md

 Widgets pull information off of a web page and populate the search form.

 1. Create a copy of `widgets/widget-example.js` and rename it to something that is appropriate for your widget.
 Names usually include the name of the site which it operates on as well as the context.
 For example: `werelate-person-search.js`.
-1. Follow instructions in `widget-example.js` to:
-  1. Create a widget container
-  1. Gather data (through scraping or an API)
-  1. Create a [[person data]] object and pass it to the link builders
+1. Follow instructions in `widget-example.js` to gather data (through scraping or an API) and create a person data object which matches the [gen-search schema](https://github.com/genealogysystems/gen-search#schema) which is sent to the background page
-  1. Process the link data to populate your widget container with search links
 1. Add your widget's js file and optional css file to `manifest.json`
   1. Add an object to the `content_scripts` array for your widget (you might start by copying the object for another widget)
-  1. Add your js and css files to the js and css arrays
+  1. Add your js file to the js array
-  1. Configure the matches string so that the widget js an css files are only injected on sites where they operate
+  1. Configure the matches string so that the js file is only injected on sites where it operate
-  1. Add the same match strings from the previous step to the `permissions` array near the top of the manifest as well as the `matches` array for the first `content_scripts` object that injects the roots search controller and link builders
+  1. Add the same match strings from the previous step to the `permissions` array near the top of the manifest as well as the `matches` array for the first `content_scripts` object that injects the roots search controller
   1. Read more about configuring [content scripts](http://developer.chrome.com/extensions/content_scripts.html)
 1. Reload the widget from the `chrome://extensions` page and test it
 1. Submit a pull request to share your new widget